For several years, I was a soldier-medic in the U.S. Army. I saw countless military and family members. Now I am a veteran looking back.

 The easiest way to explain this is, “Misery loves company.”
 But I prefer this one: "The squad that spends all Saturday morning picking up cigarette butts in the DFAC parking lot wearing their Kevlar helmets and full body armor because some idiot got drunk at the military ball and threw up in the punch bowl together stays together."

 I wish I made more friends while I was in the Army.
 The reason I didn't was because I wanted to spend as much time on my own as possible.
-I was traveling, reading, studying or something--always on my own.
+I was traveling, reading, studying, or doing something—always on my own.
 Some d-bag side of me thought I was different from everyone else in a way.
 I didn't feel I was better as a soldier, only different as a civilian.

 Traveling is highly recommended but it's easy to balance this with making more friends.
 Early on, I was surprised by how easy it was and then I took it for granted.
 Fellow soldiers moved on, deployed or stationed elsewhere.
 Then, one day I moved on, discharged.
 I hardly got to know the soldiers outside of my department.